Committed to Evaluation and Research

 How We Conduct Our Evaluation and Research

 Judi’s House utilizes a multi-measure, multi-method approach to evaluation.
-Children and their adult caregivers are assessed at various points throughout the grieving process:
+Children and their adult caregivers have been assessed at various points throughout the grieving process:

 - Initial intake interview